 Unless you are a racing whippet, don’t get drawn into the superfast pace at the start.
 Find a pace that you are comfortable with.
 Solo riders are well advised to aim for a negative split, in other words, faster in the second half of the event, rather than go too hard in the first few hours and then struggle to the finish.

 Using something for the first time at an event without trying it out in training is one of the most common mistakes made by sports people.
 So, in the case of this event, your bike, shoes, food and hydration strategy all fall into this category.
 Don’t be tempted and stick to what has worked for you in training.

 8) Do a bike check

 A full bike check, especially nuts and brakes is essential before a long race as thinks can come loose (like my front mech lever during the Selkirk Marathon).
 Check the weather forecast as this may influence your tyre choice.

 Knowing the course is always useful so you know what to expect.
 It also helps your confidence if you are not an experienced mountain biker.
 Riding the course may not be possible but at least talk to other riders who know the course or search on YouTube for videos of the route from last year.

 Don’t forget to use your dibber key or card each lap.
 I forgot to dib on my first lap last year.
 Oops.

 Another common school boy error but most of us have forgotten to charge our unit at some point.
 7 hours is a long battery time for some units, so be fully charged.

-Pasta or other high carbo meal the night before
+- Pasta or other high carbohydrate meal the night before

 Phil has over 17 years of experience working with professional and international athletes and teams throughout UK, Australia and South Africa, including the South African Springboks, Leicester Tigers and Ulster Rugby as well as the South African Triathlon Team.